soumyadepp/react-celery-redis-fastapi/README.md

   sudo npm i -g pnpm
   ```

   This will install `pnpm` in your device globally.
+Note that you need at least `node v18.12` to run pnpm commands.

 - Now run: